- 1 What exactly is a good Domain Name?

 - 2.2 Checking Availability And Purchasing

 Choose A Domain Name– One thing about your blog that will always stick around is your Domain Name.
 Choosing your Domain Name is almost like choosing a name for your company.
 Just like you can’t randomly change the name of your company, you can not change your domain name once your blog is live with it.

 Domain names have a huge impact on your online business.
 It is your identity on the web after all.
 So clearly you need to be considerate and thoughtful when you are picking a name for your blog.

 In today’s post, I will tell you the points to remember when choosing a Domain name.
 I will also tell you about platforms where you can register your Domain Names.

-But before that let’s check out What exactly is a good Domain Name.
+What exactly is a good Domain Name?